Photonics-Bretagne/Python_Wrapper_For_Zolix/README.md

 ## Installation ##

-Follow these steps to install
+Follow these steps to install usb drivers omnispec and the server

 Download the repository on your PC